AnGabrio/Introduction/README.md

 # Papers
 Some of the papers published through projects
+* Gabrio, A. Mason, JM. and Baio, G. 2018.
+[A full Bayesian model to handle structural ones and missingness in economic evaluations from individual‐level data](https://onlinelibrary.wiley.com/doi/full/10.1002/sim.8045).
+Statistics in Medicine
-* Gabrio, A., Mason, JM. and Baio,G. 2016.
+* Gabrio, A., Mason, JM. and Baio, G. 2017.
 [Handling Missing Data in Within-Trial Cost-Effectiveness Analysis: a Review with Future Recommendations](https://link.springer.com/article/10.1007/s41669-017-0015-6).
 PharmacoEconomics-Open 1(2): 79-97

 # Code
 Add code here